Russia May Have Financed Donald Trump Ukraine Plot, Documents Show, Experts Say Vladimir Putin Would Benefit

 The revelation that Russian cash may also have been behind Trump and Giuliani’s effort to force Ukraine into announcing an “investigation” of Biden would be significant, because experts — as well as Democratic House Speaker Nancy Pelosi — say that the true beneficiary of the Ukraine scheme would be Russia, according to a Brookings Institute report.

-“‘The Russians love it’ could be the title of a movie about President Trump’s foreign policy,” wrote Brookings Senior Fellow Elaine Kamarck in an analysis last month, adding that the the Ukraine scheme is only the “latest episode” in Trump’s “drama” in which, “as the speaker said, ‘All roads lead to Putin.'”
+“‘The Russians love it’ could be the title of a movie about President Trump’s foreign policy,” wrote Brookings Senior Fellow Elaine Kamarck in an analysis last month, adding that the Ukraine scheme is only the “latest episode” in Trump’s “drama” in which, “as the speaker said, ‘All roads lead to Putin.'”